rakeshkanna-rk/AutoGit/README.md

 This Python script automates the process of updating a `data.json` file with the current date and time, committing the changes, and pushing them to a specified GitHub branch.
 Additionally, it allows you to specify a custom commit date using Git's `--date` option.

+> [!WARNING]
-⚠️ **Warning:** This script is provided for educational purposes only.
+> This script is provided for educational purposes only.
 Misuse of Git’s `--date` option to falsify commit history can lead to ethical issues and potentially violate the terms of service of platforms like GitHub.
-Use this feature responsibly.
+> Use this feature responsibly.

 ## Features